port-labs/port-docs/docs/software-catalog/page/tutorial.md

 {
   "read": {
     "roles": ["Admin", "Member"],
+    "users": [],
-    "users": []
+    "teams": []
   }
 }
 ```

 :::info
-When updating page permissions, be sure to include a list of roles and users that need permissions in every request.
-Any role or user that does not appear in the request body will lose permissions to the page (this is also how you deny permissions from a user)
+When updating page permissions, be sure to include only the relevant sections in the request body (users, roles or teams)
+Any role, user or team that does not appear in the request body will lose permissions to the page (this is also how you deny permissions from a user).

 For example, given the following permissions for a page: